gabeklein/expressive-mvc/README.md

 </h1>

 <p align="center">
-  Easy to use live-state with the magic of react hooks!
+  Easy to use live-state with react hooks
 </p>

 <p align="center">